CV Preparation Tips & Sample CV

 Suggestions for Preparing a Curriculum Vitae For Residency Applications

 We will request a CV from you in your Junior year for our use during the MSPE process.
-Dawn Roberts (410-706-7689 or firstname.lastname@example.org ) will collect these and will be available for consultation in their preparation.
+Dawn Roberts (410-706-7689 or email@example.com ) will collect these and will be available for consultation in their preparation.
 ERAS will request much of this data, but it will not be a straight upload of your CV.
 However, it will be great to have it completed and reviewed to use as a reference.
 This document should typically be 1-3 pages in length.
-However, if you have a previous career and a number of publications, it may be as long as it needs to be without unnecessary padding.
-Your CV will also be used to write the 'Unique Characteristics' portion of your Dean's letter.
+However, if you have a previous career, a number of publications or extensive volunteering etc., it may be as long as it needs to be without unnecessary padding.
+You will also use your CV to write the 'Unique Characteristics' portion of your Dean's letter.
 Download a sample of a 'Unique Characteristics' paragraph.

 An academic CV differs from a commercial resumé in a number of ways: they are more conservative and fonts are of a standard type, such as Times New Roman, and consistent in size, normally 10 -12 point.
 You may want to occasionally use bold or italics for headings, etc., but don’t overdo it.
 Avoid a glitzy appearance.
 The CV needn’t state a purpose, as the residency program will be well aware of that.
 In general, do not include paragraphs describing the nature of prior employment.
 It is not necessary to refer to letters of reference (e.g., "References available on request") since you will include them anyway with your application.
 Keep margins to one inch on all sides, and leave enough white space that the material is easily read.